-I was going to save this one for last, but felt now it should come up.
-Fireworks in the US is just $299, yet Photoshop costs $699 and Illustrator costs $599.
-Basically you can spend $299 to work on the web properly, or spend $1298 to kinda force two separate tools to do the job that another one does perfectly.
+I was going to save this one for last but felt now it should come up.
+Fireworks in the US is just $299, yet Photoshop costs $699, and Illustrator costs $599.
+Basically, you can spend $299 to work on the web properly, or spend $1298 to kind of force two separate tools to do the job that another one does perfectly.

 Albeit the prices are different all over the World, but the comparative price is very similar no matter where you are on the planet.